jabostian/Skool/Kube_OpenShift/README.md

   API libraries

 ## Chapter 2 - Creating Containerized Services
 04/26/2020

+### Building a Development environment with OpenShift
 Started an OS project cluster using all of the default settings.
 This is a KVM-based project that took about 15 minutes to completely setup.
 I ran the ```minishift start``` command to kick off the project build process, and it provided this information